reahl/reahl/reahl-doc/doc/features/persistence.rst

    .. figure:: ../_build/screenshots/persistence1.png
       :align: center
+      :alt: A screenshot of a form with input for a user's email.

 When the user clicks on submit, the new comment is persisted in the database.
 When the page is refreshed, the form is still rendered,